qlyoung/lagopus/docs/installing.rst

 4. Clone the Lagopus repository
 5. Edit the Kustomizations to reflect your deployment choices; right now, these
    are:

    - What IP you want Lagopus to be accessible from
    - The location of the NFS share configured in step 3

-6. Build the resource descriptor file (``lagopus.yaml``) using the provided build script
+6. Build the k8s resource descriptor file (``lagopus.yaml``) using the provided build script
 7. Deploy Lagopus on the cluster by applying the resource file with ``kubectl``

-Presently, the docker images are stored on my personal Docker Hub instance, but those will be moved to something more offical before the initial release.
+Presently, the Docker images are stored on my personal Docker Hub instance, but those will be moved to something more offical before the initial release.

 Guide